Photos are available in the DATE 2024 Gallery.

 • Cristinel Ababei, Marquette University, US

-• Davide Bertozzi, University of Ferrara, IT
+• Davide Bertozzi, University of Manchester, GB

 • Cedric Killian, Universite Jean Monnet, FR